-GWC Injury Lawyers has more than three decades of experience standing up for the rights of the injured.
+GWC Injury Lawyers has more than four decades of experience standing up for the rights of the injured.
 If you or someone you love has suffered from ovarian cancer that may have been caused by talcum powder, you deserve justice.

 We can help you file a talcum powder lawsuit and get the compensation you deserve for lost wages, medical bills, pain and suffering, and other damages you may have endured.
-Do not hesitate to contact us today for a free, no obligation consultation.
+Do not hesitate to contact us today for a free, no-obligation consultation.
 We do not get paid unless you win.